Permafrost/Tundra/README.md

       appropriate (for example, "application/json" for [JSON] content) for serializing the corresponding indexed item in the returned document list.
+    * `$namespace.input` is a list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
+    * `$namespace.output` is a list of namespace prefixes and the URIs they map to, used when emitting [XML] content with elements in one or more namespaces.

+      Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose MIME types are different), and in this case `$service` is required to return an IData document list `$namespaces`, where each item in `$namespaces` declares the namespace prefixes and URIs appropriate for serializing the corresponding indexed item in the returned document list.
     * `$schema.input` is the fully-qualified name of the parsing schema to use when parsing `$content` as [XML] or Flat File content, and can have the following values: